polybar/polybar-scripts/polybar-scripts/info-optimus-manager/README.md

 ## Configuration

 1. Edit the script and change the "Configuration" part to your liking.
 This is not necessary if you don't use the "Hybrid" mode in optimus-manager and you're happy with the default outputs.
-2. (Optional, enables switching GPU when the module is left-clicked).
-Uncomment the line `;click-left = ~/polybar-scripts/info-optimus-manager.sh --switch` in the module.
+2. (Optional, enables switching GPU when the module is right-clicked).
+Uncomment the line `;click-right = ~/polybar-scripts/info-optimus-manager.sh --switch` in the module.

 ## Module